#58 of coffee producers worldwide.

 - In the northeastern highlands of Ratanakiri and Mondulkiri provinces, Arabica also grows excellent and is traditionally cultivated by indigenous tribes.

-- Other cultivation areas are in the provinces Stung Treng and Memot Kompong Cham
+- Other cultivation areas of Cambodian Coffee are in the provinces Stung Treng and Memot Kompong Cham

 Cambodian coffee was originally roasted with butter, animal fat and alcohol.
 Even today, coffee is roasted along with vegetable fat, soybeans, corn and chicory.
 After roasting, the beans are immediately finely ground.

-The coffee is brewed either with a cloth sock or with a Phin coffee filter.
+The Cambodian coffee is brewed either with a cloth filter or with a Phin coffee filter.

 Kafe Khmao